freyste/freyste.github.io/_posts/2018-12-22-Silver_Casting.md

 In the future I plan to build a simple furnace-crucible setup but am currenty limited by space that would be safe for playing with molten metals...

-There are a range of material options for precious metals but I went for silver and requested light polishing for a more natural fishish.
+There are a range of material options for precious metals but I went for silver and requested light polishing for a more natural finish.

 ![_config.yml]({{ site.baseurl }}/images/shapeways.png)